angristan/openvpn-install/README.md

 # OpenVPN-install
-Secure OpenVPN installer for Debian, Ubuntu, CentOS and Arch Linux.
+OpenVPN installer for Debian, Ubuntu, Fedora, CentOS and Arch Linux.

 This script will let you setup your own secure VPN server in just a few minutes.